Caley Hall

-Caley J. Hall (born 1975) is an artist from New Zealand.
-Specifically, they are classified as a listed New Zealand investment artist in Invercargill and Queenstown, New Zealand.
-Hall specializes in oil painting, and is well known for his Fiordland landscapes and expressionist abstracts.
+Caley J. Hall (born 1975) is an artist from New Zealand who specializes in oil painting and is well known for his Fiordland landscapes and expressionist abstracts.
 A largely self-taught artist, he has learned techniques and takes inspiration from other New Zealand artists, including renowned Queenstown-based painter Tim Wilson, Canterbury wilderness artist Nathanael Provis and Central Otago-based painter Peter Beadle.
 He exhibited his large abstracts at the Peppers Bluewater Resort in Tekapo in 2012.